 Y6 have now moved onto learning about our new topic of Justice.
 We are all called to work for justice and in this topic we will learn what justice is, some inspirational Christians who stood up for justice and how challenging that can be.
 We have collected lots of different words associated with justice and these are displayed on our working wall.
 Many of these link to themes in PSHE and British Values which we study every half term.

-Year 6 have been learning all about justice.
-They started off by discussing what it means if something is unfair.
-We looked at 3 different scenarios where something was unfair and they had to explain that impact on other people due to individuals being unfair.
-They then had time in groups to make their own scenarios up and role-play these.
-Each group performed and the rest of the class had to spot the injustice and the impact, giving feedback to the groups.
+We started off by discussing what it means if something is unfair.
+We looked at several different scenarios where something was unfair and they had to explain that impact on other people due to individuals being unfair.
+The children really enjoyed role-playing this spontaneously.

 Year 6 moved on to learning about 3 inspirational Christians who felt called to serve God: Martin Luther King, Oscar Romero and Dorothy Day.

 The children watched great videos to learn about these inspirational Christians; each individual had different heritage and experiences, but they all recognised injustice in the world and serve to be truly inspirational followers of Jesus and relevant to us today.

 Watch this beautiful animation at home together to learn more about Oscar Romero.

 You could also watch this child-friendly animation to learn more about Martin Luther King who was inspired by his faith and the teachings of Mahatma Ghandi: